 This low carb cookbook and food allergy cookbook is my family cookbook.
 These are the foods I have developed over the years to feed myself and my family.
 They are the recipes that have stood the test of time and that have passed what I like to call the "teenage boy test".
 It is all about taste.
 I love food and have been cooking all kinds of diets and cuisine for many years.

-This is also my best effort at working within some definite limits such as food allergies to gluten containing grains such as wheat,spelt, kamut, rye, barley and oats, dairy intolerance, fast oxidation rates, glucose intolerance and hypoglycemia, hyperinsulinism and the related weight gain, candidiasis and a degree of chemical sensitivity have all set the boundaries within which these low carb recipes have had to work.
+This is also my best effort at working within some definite limits.
+These limits included food allergies to gluten containing grains such as wheat,spelt, kamut, rye, barley and oats, and dairy intolerance.
+Metabolic issues such as fast oxidation rates, glucose intolerance and hypoglycemia, hyperinsulinism and the related weight gain had to be addressed.
+Candidiasis and a degree of chemical sensitivity have also set the boundaries within which these low carb recipes have had to work.
 That is why this is both a low carb cookbook and a food allergy cookbook.

 Most low carb recipes contain common food allergens such as gluten flour, wheat bran and soy flour or powder.
 I developed these recipes while working to lose weight and recover from chronic fatigue.
 Because of this, I have received many requests over the years for my recipes from friends, family and patients who are struggling with similar issues.

 One of the main issues for many people in low carb recipes and cooking is the use of various sweeteners.
 Luckily there are many choices now.
-My experience in ten years of low carb cooking is that there is no one sweetener that can give the clear sweet taste of refined sugar that we have become accustomed to.
-If the sugar in any recipe is replaced with only one type of sweetener such as xylitol, Splenda or stevia, the taste will be slightly off one way or another.
+My experience in over twenty years of low carb cooking is that there is no one sweetener that can give the clear sweet taste of refined sugar that we have become accustomed to.
+If the sugar in any recipe is replaced with only one type of sweetener such as xylitol, FOS, stevia, or others, the taste will be slightly off one way or another.
 That is why I always use at least two sweeteners and more often three.

 I have found that combining them diminishes any one flavor while combining their sweetness to get the clean sweet flavor we are used to in desserts.
-In addition, using three sweeteners minimizes any of the concerns regarding them such as the laxative effect of sugar alcohols like xylitol, or any concerns over toxicity as in Splenda or Sweet and Low, or aftertastes as in stevia.
+In addition, using three sweeteners minimizes any of the concerns regarding them such as the laxative effect of sugar alcohols like xylitol, or aftertastes as in stevia.
 The amount of any one sweetener in the recipe and especially per serving is very small.

 Actually, xylitol is classified as a sugar alcohol.
 No, it won't make you drunk, it's not that kind of alcohol and has no inebriating potential, but it will help with your blood sugar balance, your insulin production and with your over-all health.
 Xylitol is "wood sugar" found naturally in fibrous vegetables, fruit, and in various hardwood trees.
 In fact, the human body produces up to half an ounce of xylitol every day as a product of normal metabolism.
 Unlike sugar or other sugar substitutes like sorbitol, bacteria are unable to utilize xylitol for growth.
 As a result, while other sugars promote cavities, xylitol has actually been proven to prevent cavities.
 Xylitol is completely safe for humans.
 It has been extensively researched in more than a thousand published studies.
 Xylitol has been used as a sweetening agent in human food for over forty years and is approved for use in foods and oral health products in countries all around the world.